frankiefy/CV/README.md

 ## Franklin Shaw

 I am a full stack junior web developer recenlty graduated from Makers Academy.
 I joined Makers Academy at 18 (their youngest acceptable age) as a much better alternative to an university degree.
-The intensive 3 month course taught me about structured work, principles of coding, A sentence about who and what you are.
+The intensive 3 month course taught me how to solve problems with no prior knowledge, the important principles of coding and
+A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 ## Skills